 1. Application of the host company (UGE-CE):

-Documents Needed: The host company must provide documentation proving the intra-corporate transfer, including the employee’s job in Spain, the company’s business activity, and the employee’s qualifications.
+Online Application: The UGE-CE (Large Companies and Strategic Groups Unit) requires the company or its agent to submit the ICT application online.
+The host company must provide documentation proving the intra-corporate transfer, including the employee’s job in Spain, the company’s business activity, and the employee’s qualifications.
+It takes 20 business days for the UGE-CE to decide whether to accept an application.

 2. Application for employee visa:

 Following UGE-CE Approval: When the UGE-CE confirms the residence permit, the employee can apply for a visa at the Spanish consulate or embassy in their home country.
+Be aware of the processing times for both the visa and UGE-CE applications to make appropriate plans.

 Spain ICT Visa Processing Time

-Getting a Spain Residence Permit
+Getting a Spanish Residence Permit

 Spain ICT Visa Fees